GUIDELINES FOR QUALITY ASSURANCE OF EXAMINATIONS AND GRADING AT NHH

-Pursuant to the Act of 1 April 2005 relating to Universities and University Colleges section 3–9, NHH shall ensure that students’ knowledge and skills are tested and assessed in an impartial and academically sound manner.
-Assessments shall also safeguard the academic standards of the institution and the study programme in question.
-An external evaluation shall be made of the assessment or the assessment arrangements.
+Pursuant to the Act relating to Universities and University Colleges Section 3–9, NHH must ensure that the students’ knowledge and skills are tested and assessed in an impartial and academically sound manner.
+Assessments are also intended to safeguard the academic standard of the institution and the study programme in question.
+An external evaluation must be carried out of the assessment or the assessment arrangements.

 1.1 The objective of the guidelines

-- To ensure that students enjoy due process protection in connection with the assessment of their knowledge and skills.
+- to ensure that students enjoy due process protection in connection with assessments of their knowledge and skills

-- To contribute to the quality assurance of the school's study programmes.
+- to contribute to quality assurance of the school's study programmes

-- To create a common framework for grading and the use of examiners at NHH.
+- to create a common framework for grading and the use of examiners at the school

-Reference is otherwise made to the Regulations for examinations at NHH (full-time programmes) and more specific provisions relating thereto.
+Reference is otherwise made to the Regulations for Full-time Study Programmes at the Norwegian School of Economics and supplementary provisions thereto.

 2. QUALITY ASSURANCE OF EXAMINATIONS, GRADING AND USE OF THE GRADE SCALE